Databrain

 Symptoms of Databrain

-- Prefers legibility over what is relevant and meaningful.
+- Preferring legibility over what is relevant and meaningful.

-- Ignores long feedback loops or emergent, invisible dynamics.
+- Ignoring long feedback loops or emergent, invisible dynamics.

-- Deploys before understanding, then measures for harm too late.
+- Deploying before understanding, then measuring for harm too late.

-- Believes data can speak for itself, ignoring who is interpreting it, how, and why.
+- Believing data can speak for itself, ignoring who is interpreting it, how, and why.